jurchiks33/Drawing-app-p5.js/Task_1.md

     Description: This tool allows users to undo and redo their actions in canvas and it is a critical feature in a drawing app allowing users to correct mistakes.
                  Users can undo actions with control+z and redo with control+y (working).
 Also users get a buttons for undo/redo, which are still work in a progress and for some reson are not working, will try to fix it in coming weeks or find a creative way around it. (hints on this bug appreciated in a feedback ;)

+    Complex Techniques: For i given tool it was managing two stacks to handle undo/redo actions and saving/restoring canvas states.

+    Complexity and Challenges: Main challenge was to capture and restore canvas state, ensuring that the stacks are updated correctly and that the applications performance remains smooth during these operations.
+Another challenge is to make buttons work but i have feeling it is just some connecting issues between buttons and a code.
+I tryed console.log almost on every action but still clueless about cause of problem, will debug it soone, hopefully by time you red this it is fixed.

+Conclusion.